Abortion in New Zealand: Historical figures

 During the 1970s and 1980s, the abortion rate per woman rose from 0.02 in 1971 to 0.30 by 1986.
 The number of unmarried women seeking abortions, including those in de facto relationships, also increased.
 During that period, women aged 24 and younger were more likely to seek abortions than older women.
-While European New Zealanders were more likely to have an abortion at a younger age to end an unwanted pregnancy, Māori and Pacific New Zealanders were more likely to use abortion due to lack of access to contraception.
+While European New Zealanders were more likely to have an abortion at a younger age to end an unwanted pregnancy, Māori and Pasifika New Zealanders were more likely to use abortion due to lack of access to contraception.

 According to figures released by Statistics New Zealand, the number of abortions rose from 8.5 per 1,000 women aged 15–44 years in 1980 to 14 per 1,000 women in 1990.
 By 2000, this figure had risen to 18.7 per 1,000 women aged 15–44 years but has since declined to 13.5 per 1,000 women as of 2018.

 As the annual statistics for the Abortion Supervisory Committee have repeatedly said, mental health grounds are the predominant grounds for most certified abortions in New Zealand.
 The high numbers of abortions in New Zealand for mental health grounds have led anti-abortionists to express concerns that the mental health exception is being used to allow abortion on demand.
 By contrast, ALRANZ says that successive abortion-related case law has preserved the status quo of partial decriminalisation and liberal terms of abortion access for most New Zealand women who need an abortion.